vegaprotocol/vega/README.md

 ## API

-Prior to verrsion 0.40.0, Vega Core hosted API endpoints for clients.
+Prior to version 0.40.0, Vega Core hosted API endpoints for clients.
 The majority of this has since migrated to the [data-node](https://github.com/vegaprotocol/data-node).
 ## Provisioning

 The proposal and creation of new markets is handled by the [Governance engine](./governance/README.md).